-If you’ve followed my site for a while, then you may know that I had almost no interest in upgrading my exhaust.
+If you’ve followed my site for a while, then you may recall that I had almost no interest in upgrading my exhaust.
 I had even added a resonator to suppress the extra drone that resulted when I upgraded to an APR down pipe.
 Why the change of heart?
 Why mess with a good recipe for sound control on my car?
 When I added the resonator, the installer had to add some 3-inch pipe and a reducer to adapt it to the factory 2.75-inch pipe.
 His work was not as pretty as I had hoped, but the welds were someplace that almost no one would see.
 Then a sharp-eyed YouTube viewer noticed a leak at that new weld.
 That’s when my mind’s wheels began to turn…

-Instead, I chose his “less aggressive” upgrade, which consists of a Vibrant 17950 resonator, a Borla Pro XS muffler, his expertly-crafted 3-inch food grade 304L stainless steel pipes (non-food grade 304L forward of the axle), and a pair of attractive Jones 4-inch double-wall tips.
-Jake refers to this setup as his “most adult” system. 😉 He does not maintain an inventory of completed exhaust systems.
+Instead, I chose his “Less Aggressive” cat-back exhaust (CBE), which consists of a Vibrant 17950 resonator, a Borla Pro XS muffler, his expertly-crafted 3-inch food grade 304L stainless steel pipes (non-food grade 304L forward of the axle), and a pair of attractive Jones 4-inch double-wall tips.
+At the time, Jake referred to this setup as his “most adult” system. 😉 He does not maintain an inventory of completed exhaust systems.
 Everything is paid in advance and built to order.

 I took the car on a good test drive, including a few bumpy roads to ensure that the exhaust had no rattles or misalignments, as well as a few places where I could put on some speed.
 I noticed extra volume right away.
 Admittedly, that was a bit of a turn-off, but it wasn’t enough for me to have buyer’s remorse.
 The true test of volume was driving in the mountains with my trailer in tow.
 With the trailer and steep hills, the exhaust drone was a bit much… not unbearable, just undesirable.
 The drone reduced as I descended from the mountains and drove on flatter roads.
 And it was even better with the trailer uncoupled.
 Regardless, the extra exhaust note was tolerable in light of my next observation.

-I’ll preface what comes next with the fact that I’m a perpetual skeptic: I had never been a firm believer that catbacks do much to add power.
+I’ll preface what comes next with the fact that I’m a perpetual skeptic: I had never been a firm believer that cat-backs do much to add power.
 With that said, I was pleasantly surprised to notice more “oomph” during acceleration.
 At first, I wondered if was a placebo effect or maybe the sense of thrust that comes after pulling a trailer for nearly 400 miles and then disconnecting it.
 But there was more.
 I also noticed that my ASR indicator was flashing more than usual… and at higher RPM.
 Driving with traction control disabled brought out a little more thrust.
 Jake said that he hadn’t dyno’d the difference, but it’s likely that I had picked up 10-15 hp by opening the exhaust.
 All I know is that the extra thrust more than makes up for the added exhaust volume.